 Fuel The Nerd Logo

-What is Diamond Fluorescence?
+What Is Diamond Fluorescence?

 Diamond Fluorescence

 At this point, you may be confused by my statement that a high level of fluorescence can sometimes result in increased brilliance.
 This situation only occurs with diamonds of mid to lower color grades (“I” color or below).
 As you know from my article on the 4 Cs, I recommend “I” colored diamonds as a happy medium between price and beauty.
 They have a slight yellow tint, but not enough to detract from the stone’s overall appearance.
 At this color grade, stones can be brilliant both with or without fluorescence.
 Therefore, it is your preference whether or not to select a stone with fluorescence in the “I” color range.
-Additionally, if you select a color below “I,” fluorescence typically increases brilliance.
-In contrast, fluorescence can result in a hazy appearance for diamonds of a color above “I.” This haze or milkiness is typically much more visible under natural sunlight.
-Therefore, when purchasing a stone, I always recommend viewing it in sunlight before purchasing it.
-Most jewelry stores are happy to accommodate such requests; however, you can expect to be escorted outside and closely scrutinized during your outdoor viewing.

 How to Identify Diamond Fluorescence

 In addition to examining the diamond certification, if you are like me, you want some proof.
 Fortunately, when it comes to fluorescence, it is easy to determine whether a diamond does or does not exhibit fluorescence.
-The only tool you will need is a blacklight.
-When observed under a blacklight, diamonds with fluorescence will exhibit a bluish glow.
+The only tool you will need is a black light.
+When observed under a black light, diamonds with fluorescence will exhibit a bluish glow.
 The higher the fluorescence, the brighter this glow will be.
-In contrast, diamonds with no fluorescence will not exhibit any color when placed under a blacklight.
+In contrast, diamonds with no fluorescence will not exhibit any color when placed under a black light.